 EQSC 4391.
 Equine Behavior & Training II.
 3 Hours.

-A study of equine behavior, safety, and training techniques.
-Laboratory work involves planning record keeping systems, feeding and breeding schedules, tack and equipment, training young stock for work and pleasure, and specialized management practices.
+Students study equine behavior, safety, and training techniques.
+Laboratory work involves planning record keeping systems, feeding schedules, tack and equipment, training young stock for work and pleasure, and specialized management practices.

 Prerequisite: EQSC 3340 and Sophomore standing.